taxomachat-collab/taxoma-api/README.md

 ## get-checkout-url endpoint

-This endpoint is used by the /payment page to retrieve the Stripe checkout URL for a given order.

-It does not create a new checkout session.
-Instead, it returns an already existing session that was created earlier in the flow.

-### How it works
+How it works

-1. The frontend reads `order_key` from the URL.
+	1. The frontend reads order_key from the URL.
-2. It calls `/api/get-checkout-url?order_key=...`
+	2. It calls /api/get-checkout-url?order_key=....
 	3. The request is forwarded to Make.com.
-4. Make retrieves the order from the Data Store using `order_key`.
+	4. Make retrieves the order from the Data Store using order_key.
-5. The stored `checkout_url` is returned.
+	5. If the checkout_url is already available, it is returned immediately.
+	6. If not, the frontend keeps calling the endpoint repeatedly (polling).
+	7. Once the checkout_url is available, the frontend redirects the user to Stripe.

+⸻

-### Response
+Response

-- `checkout_url` – Stripe payment URL
+	•	checkout_url – Stripe payment URL (may be empty if not ready yet)

+⸻

-### Purpose
+Purpose

 The main goal is to:

-- safely retrieve the payment URL
+	•	safely retrieve the payment URL
+	•	handle asynchronous creation of Stripe checkout sessions
-- avoid creating duplicate Stripe sessions
+	•	avoid creating duplicate Stripe sessions
-- keep payment logic centralized in the backend
+	•	ensure a smooth user experience with delayed processing

+⸻

-### Notes
+Notes

-- Checkout session is created earlier (in the main processing flow)
+	•	Checkout session is created earlier (in the main processing flow)
-- This endpoint only returns existing data
+	•	The endpoint does not create a new session, only retrieves existing data
-- `order_key` is the primary identifier used across the system
+	•	checkout_url may not be immediately available due to async processing
+	•	Frontend handles this by polling until the URL is ready